MartinRJDagleish/vienna-tech/src/constructors.typ

   /// Sets the prefix that is shown before the date.
   /// -> content | string
   date-prefix: "Datum:",
-  /// Defines the fields/keys, that the authors need to have.
+  /// Defines the fields/keys, that the authors need to have, inorder to be diyplayed.
   /// -> array
   fields: ("email", "matrnr"),
   /// Sets the prefixes, that are shown before their actual value, which is taken from the authors dictionary.